9 Must-Have Halloween Decorations

 Most of these are soft plastic or rubber that can be easily punctured with a warm needle.
 Which means they can be strung as miniature tree decorations, or strung together to make garlands.
 They can also be glued to wreaths, baskets, jars, picture frames, wooden shapes, vases, and other objects to turn them into seasonal decorations.

 These skeletons are especially great if you want a few decorations that go a long way.
 They are quite tall, and come in several colors.
-They are cheap too, $1-$3 depending on where you shop.
+They are cheap too, one to three dollars depending on where you shop.
 Why are they so fun?
 Well, they can be posed in several ways, which brings a little whimsy to the room.
 Since they are tall and skinny, they fit into those narrow places between door and window frames.

 Don't forget that they make great outdoor Halloween decorations as well.
 They can be tacked to the side of the house, hung from porches or trees, lined up on a clothesline or tied to stakes in the flower bed.